Community of Christ: Ecumenism and interfaith activities

 The Community of Christ has made efforts to reconcile with traditional Christianity and to reach out to other Christians.
 The Community of Christ frequently notes that it has never sanctioned polygamy; it has always ordained persons of any race; it has no required creedal statement, asking only that people profess faith in Christ as a condition for baptism; it has accepted Trinitarian doctrine; it has been in dialogue with the National Council of Churches (NCC), the World Council of Churches (WCC), and Christian Churches Together; and it has practiced open communion since 1994.
-On November 10, 2010, the Community of Christ was unanimously approved for membership by the National Council of Churches, becoming the 37th member communion of this ecumenical body.
+On November 10, 2010, the Community of Christ was unanimously approved for membership by the NCC, becoming the 37th member communion of this ecumenical body.

 In its World Conference in 2002, a committee on "Ecumenical/Interfaith Relations" was established to explore the possibility of entering into the membership of the WCC.
 In its report for the 2004 World Conference, the committee concluded that while there was an openness to further meetings and discussions, there were concerns about several issues including new entrance criteria based on theology and the Community of Christ's acceptance of extra-biblical scriptures.
 The report states that this warrants caution in their approach, but the dialogue would continue.

 Women's participation

 The church's priesthood was opened to women in 1984.
 In 1998, Gail E. Mengel and Linda L. Booth became the first two women apostles in the church.
 At the 2007 World Conference of the church, Becky L. Savage was ordained as the first woman to serve in the First Presidency.
 In 2013, Linda L. Booth became the first woman elected to serve as president of the Council of Twelve.
 In 2016, Stassi D. Cramm became the first woman presiding bishop of the church and Jane M. Gardner became the church's first female presiding evangelist.
-On Sunday, June 1, 2025, Cramm was ordained the ninth prophet-president and is the first woman to serve in the office.
+On Sunday, June 1, 2025, Cramm was ordained the church's ninth, and first female, prophet-president.

 LGBTQ participation

-The church is accepting of same-sex relationships.
+In 1982, progressive churches founded the Gay and Lesbian Acceptance network (renamed Harmony in 2019) for the inclusion of LGBTQ people.

-For a period of time, the church under the presidency of W. Grant McMurray allowed the priesthood ordination of practicing homosexuals, something which he acknowledged was already occurring.
-The church would later halt this practice, prohibiting the ordination of sexually active homosexuals.
+For a period of time, the church under the presidency of W. Grant McMurray allowed the priesthood ordination of practicing LGBTQ, something which he acknowledged was already occurring.
+The church would later halt this practice, prohibiting the ordination of sexually active LGBTQ.
 However, the church allows those who were ordained against policy to continue in priesthood office.